-We all know there is a lot of different kinds of preppers and in varying levels of preparedness.
+We all know there is a lot of different kinds of preppers and varying levels of preparedness.
 When it comes to OPSEC (operational security), I find there are three groups of preppers.
-There is nothing wrong with these three groups although, among preppers, there are some disagreements about how deep your OPSEC should go.
-However, you will find yourself falling into one of these three following groups.
+There is nothing wrong with these three groups, although, among preppers, there are some disagreements about how deep your OPSEC should go.
+However, you will find yourself falling into one of the three following groups.

 The first group is all about OPSEC - they want no one to know they are a prepper and will certainly not talk about their preps in any way, shape, or form.
 No way, no how.
 Nuh-uh.
-More than likely, they will die and people will find their supplies in an underground bunker under their house.
-Top security and only on an "as a need to know" basis for anyone in their lives except maybe their immediate family.
+They will likely die and people will find their supplies in an underground bunker under their house.
+Top security and only on an "as a need to know" basis for anyone in their lives except for possibly their immediate family.
 Their immediate family is not allowed to talk about their preps either.

 The second group likes to talk about prepping, but they don't talk about what they have or don't have.
 They love a good prepper discussion, but they like to talk in generals.
 They will steer the conversation away from specifics about their plans and supplies.
 They are very concerned about their OPSEC if you try to push them or want to see their stockpile.
 Other than that, they are pretty chill about talking prepping.

 The third group lets their prepping flag fly.
 They will talk about prepping, show you everything they have, talk about their plans and future purchases.
 They will talk about it on television if they feel like it.
 They feel they have nothing to hide and want to encourage others to prep.
 They could talk prepping all day long, in specifics, and with great detail.